-The company will trade under the "KING" ticker when it goes public on the New York Stock Exchange.
+The startup intends to trade under the ticker symbol "SQ" on the New York Stock Exchange.

 The mobile-payments firm confidentially files SEC papers to offer stock to the public, say several reports, adding to talk about Square CEO Jack Dorsey and his simultaneous role as interim chief at Twitter.